mitre/emasser/lib/emasser/help/poam_put_mapper.md

-cci                      String    [Optional] CCI associated with the test result. securityChecks           String    [Optional] Security Checks that are associated with the POA&M. rawSeverity              String    [Optional] Values include the following: (I, II, III) resources                String    [Optional] List of resources used.
-250 Characters. relevanceOfThreat        String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) likelihood               String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) impact                   String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) impactDescription        String    [Optional] Include description of Security Control’s impact. residualRiskLevel        String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) recommendations          String    [Optional] Include recommendations.
+cci                      String    [Optional] CCI associated with the test result. securityChecks           String    [Optional] Security Checks that are associated with the POA&M. rawSeverity              String    [Optional] Values include the following: (I, II, III)

+relevanceOfThreat        String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) likelihood               String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) impact                   String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) impactDescription        String    [Optional] Include description of Security Control's impact. residualRiskLevel        String    [Optional] Values include the following: (Very Low, Low, Moderate, High, Very High) recommendations          String    [Optional] Include recommendations.
 Character Limit 2,000. mitigation               String    [Optional] Include mitigation explanation.
 2000 Characters.

-isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status “Approved” and has a milestone
+isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. reviewStatus             string    [Read-Only] Values include the following options: (Not Approved, Under Review, Approved) extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status "Approved" and has a milestone
                                                with a scheduled completion date that extends beyond the POA&M Item’s scheduled completion date.

-** If any poc information is provided all POC fields are required.
+If any poc information is provided all POC fields are required.
 See additional details for POC fields below.
 To delete a milestone through the POA&M PUT you must include it as inactive by setting isActive=false.
 If a milestone Id is not provided a new milestone is created.

-If a field is misrepresented (wrong value)the following response may be provided by the server:
-Response body: {"meta":{"code":500,"errorMessage":"Sorry!
-Something went wrong on our end.
-Please contact emass_support@bah.com for assistance."}}
+Business Rules

-The following fields are required based on the contents of the status field
+The following fields are required based on the value of the `status` field
-  |status          |Required Fields
+  |Value           |Required Fields
   |----------------|--------------------------------------------------------
   |Risk Accepted   |comments, resources
   |Ongoing         |scheduledCompletionDate, resources, milestones (at least 1)